On Memorization in Diffusion Models: Unconditional v.s. Conditional Generation

-\textbf{Class condition.} As depicted in Fig.~\ref{fig_model_cond1}, we note that class-conditional diffusion models exhibits a higher memorization ratio compared to their unconditional counterparts.
-Consequently, class-conditional diffusion models tend to have larger EMMs.
-We hypothesize that this observation is attributed to the additional information introduced by the inclusion of class labels.

-\textbf{Random class condition.} To validate the hypothesis put forth above, we substitute the true class labels with random labels.
+\textbf{Class conditioning.} As depicted in Figure~\ref{fig_model_cond1}, we note that class-conditional diffusion models exhibit higher memorization ratios compared to their unconditional counterparts (thus larger EMMs).
+We hypothesize that this observation is attributed to the additional information introduced by these true class labels.
+To validate the hypothesis put forth above, we substitute the true class labels with random labels.
 Intriguingly, we find that the memorization of diffusion models with random labels remains at a similar level to that of models with true labels.
 This contradicts our previous hypothesis, as random labels are uninformative regarding training images.
 These results align with earlier research in the realm of discriminative models, e.g., \citet{zhang2017understanding}, which suggests that deep neural networks can memorize training data even with randomly assigned labels.
+It is worth noting that when monitoring the FIDs in Figure~\ref{fid cond}, we observe that diffusion models conditioned on true labels yield lower FIDs than that on random labels.
+We hypothesize that with true labels as conditioning, similar training samples tend to share the same ``individual model'' for each class, resulting in better ``individual models''.\looseness=-1

-\textbf{Number of classes.} When employing random labels as conditions, the number of classes $C$ is not restricted to $10$ in CIFAR-10.
-Therefore, we manipulate the choices of $C$ for random labels and then observe their effects on memorization ratios, as present in Fig.~\ref{fig_model_cond2}.
-Initially, we compare Fig.~\ref{fig_model_cond1} and Fig.~\ref{fig_model_cond2}, revealing that unconditional diffusion models and conditional models with $C=1$ maintain similar memorization ratios.
-However, a discernible trend emerges as we introduce more classes, with diffusion models exhibiting increased memorization.
-Intriguingly, with a size of training dataset $|\mathcal{D}|=5\text{k}$, even starting at a modest $10\%$ memorization ratio for $C=1$, conditional diffusion models can attain over $90\%$ memorization ratio with $C=1\text{k}$ random labels.
-Based on these observations, we conclude that the number of classes significantly influences EMMs of diffusion models.
+\textbf{Number of classes.} When employing random labels as conditions, the class number $C$ is not restricted to 10 in CIFAR-10.
+Therefore, we manipulate the choices of $C$ for random labels and then observe their effects on memorization.
+Initially, we compare Figure~\ref{fig_model_cond1} and Figure~\ref{fig_model_cond2}, revealing that unconditional diffusion models and conditional models with $C=\,$1 maintain similar memorization ratios.
+However, a discernible trend emerges as we introduce more classes, with diffusion models exhibiting increased memorization (also observed on FFHQ in Figure~\ref{fig_ffhq_cond}(c)).
+Intriguingly, with a size of training dataset $|\mathcal{D}|=\,$5k, even starting at a modest 10\% memorization ratio for $C=\,$1, conditional diffusion models can attain over 90\% memorization ratio with $C=\,$1k random labels.
+Based on these observations, we conclude that the number of classes significantly influences EMMs.\looseness=-1